Bob Nash

 Council Member

-Council member focused on community recognition and transportation safety initiatives.
+Council Member Bob Nash focused on community recognition and transportation safety initiatives.

 Legislative style

-Proactive sponsor of resolutions recognizing community achievements and supporting public safety initiatives.
+Proactive sponsor of resolutions recognizing community achievements and promoting public safety initiatives.

 Voting record